hiteshlala/node-addon-example/readme.md

 Both modules uses Python 2.7 underneath and I had to include a path to that version of Python in the build scripts.

+## Building

+Have to install and build each of the projects in the subdirectories: nanaddon nbindaddon regularnodeaddon

+Then have to install and build in the root directory. node serve.js will start a server listening on 7003 that has a web inteface.

 ## Node-gyp

 Uses the node-gyp directly along with accessing V8:: classes and methods.